cproctor/unfold_studio/documentation/user_guide/ink.rst

 By default, all text in your file will appear in the output content, unless specially marked up.

 The simplest mark-up is a comment. **ink** supports two kinds of comment.
-There's the kind used for someone reading the code, which the compiler ignores:
+Comments are useful for making notes to yourself and to other programmers:

 ::